LP1012/1D-FW-CADIS-Neutron-Transport/README.md

 python3 plot_simulations {input_filename}
 ```
 A convention has been created within `MCSlab` such that only the input filename needs to be passed to get results plotted, *not* the output `.csv` filename.
+The user is encouraged to view the bash script included in `examples/` for troubleshooting.

 ## Report
 The report must be created.